Cosmology of the non-local Proca theory: Isotropic cosmology

 and

-It is worth mentioning that the scalar mode $\rho$ is a Lagrange multiplier and the corresponding equation of motion determine the evolution of the perturbed field $\chi$.
-Also the scalar mode $\lambda$ is an auxiliary field.

-Substituting the above solutions back to the action \eqref{sca1}, one can see that the scalar mode $\Psi$ becomes non-dynamical with equation of motion $\Psi=0$.
+Substituting above solutions back to the action \eqref{sca1}, one can see that the scalar mode $\Psi$ becomes non-dynamical with equation of motion $\Psi=0$.
 This is similar to the Einstein-Hilbert theory since there is no non-minimal interactions between the curvature tensor and the fields $\xi_{\mu\nu}$ and $A_{\mu}$.
-The resulting action becomes
+However after substituting \eqref{lam} in the action \eqref{sca1}, we would have term $\ddot{\xi}^2$ which is well-known to suffer from Ostrogradski instability.
+To consider the dynamical modes in details, we only substitute equations \eqref{phi} and \eqref{Y} in the action \eqref{sca1}.
+The kinetic part of the action then can be written as follow